luunarmouse/Quote-Generator/README.md

-# template-test
+# Quote-Generator

-Nothing to see here....
+Generates a random quote.